jaytimm/corpuslingr/README.md

 ## # A tibble: 10 x 4
 ##    doc_id token             tag       lemma
 ##    <chr>  <chr>             <chr>     <chr>
-##  1 1      tweeted that      VBD IN    tweet that
+##  1 1      muscle it through VB PRP IN muscle it through
-##  2 1      Interested in     VBD IN    interested in
+##  2 1      tweeted that      VBD IN    tweet that
-##  3 1      stay up           VB IN     stay up
+##  3 1      argued that       VBD IN    argue that
-##  4 1      according to      VBG IN    accord to
+##  4 1      said that         VBD IN    say that
-##  5 1      conclude at       VB IN     conclude at
+##  5 1      get onto          VB IN     get onto
-##  6 1      depending on      VBG IN    depend on
+##  6 1      called for        VBN IN    call for
-##  7 1      heard from        VBN IN    hear from
+##  7 1      return to         VBP IN    return to
-##  8 1      peel off          VB RP     peel off
+##  8 1      tweeting over     VBG IN    tweet over
-##  9 1      detained for      VBN IN    detain for
+##  9 1      pull out          VB IN     pull out
-## 10 1      accompany them to VB PRP IN accompany they to
+## 10 1      crossing into     VBG IN    cross into
 ```

 ------------------------------------------------------------------------